 We offer general admission seating with payment of cash, check, or credit.

 Note: Last-minute changes may occur.

 The Winifred Moore Auditorium is the home of the Webster University Film Series.
-Originally used as a chapel, it now boasts the most comfortable theater seats around.
+Originally used as a chapel, it now boasts the most comfortable theatre seats around.
 (Some of the original pews can be seen in the hallways of Webster Hall.)
 The auditorium seats 240.

 In addition to film screenings, the auditorium hosts jazz and classical concerts, Opera Studio performances, lectures, town hall meetings, and other university events.